Mustafa643/Day-of-birth/ReadMe.md

 # AKHAN NAME

-## It is modern sysytem that generates Akhan names according to days you were given the Date of Birth
+## It is modern sysytem that generates Akhan names according to days you were born given the Date of Birth
 ###